Welcome to Junior year!

-- The PSAT is given at OLMA during school hours in the second week of Junior year scores are used to determine semifinalists for the National Merit Scholarship Awards.
+- The PSAT will be administered at OLMA during school hours on October 11.
+These scores are used to determine semifinalists for the National Merit Scholarship Awards.
 Prep books are available in the Guidance office.

 - Continue to sign up for college representative visits to OLMA through Naviance.

 - Prepare for SAT, ACT, and SAT Subject Tests by purchasing prep books.
 You may also visit the Guidance office to borrow these.

 - It is recommended that juniors take either the SAT or ACT test twice during junior year.
 Students are advised to take a winter exam and a spring exam.
 Register online at www.collegeboard.org for the SAT test and at www.actstudent.org for the ACT test.